Nero: Later years

 In AD 65, Gaius Calpurnius Piso, a Roman statesman, organized a conspiracy against Nero with the help of Subrius Flavus and Sulpicius Asper, a tribune and a centurion of the Praetorian Guard.
 According to Tacitus, many conspirators wished to "rescue the state" from the emperor and restore the Republic.
 The freedman Milichus discovered the conspiracy and reported it to Nero's secretary, Epaphroditus.
 As a result, the conspiracy failed and its members were executed, including Lucan, the poet.
 Nero's previous advisor Seneca was accused by Natalis; he denied the charges but was still ordered to commit suicide, as by this point he had fallen out of favor with Nero.

 Nero was said to have kicked Poppaea to death in AD 65, before she could give birth to his second child.
 Modern historians, noting the probable biases of Suetonius, Tacitus, and Cassius Dio, and the likely absence of eyewitnesses to such an event, propose that Poppaea may have died after miscarriage or in childbirth.
 Nero went into deep mourning; Poppaea was given a sumptuous state funeral and divine honors, and was promised a temple for her cult.
 A year's importation of incense was burned at the funeral.
 Her body was not cremated, as would have been strictly customary, but embalmed after the Egyptian manner and entombed; it is not known where.

+In AD 66, Nero funded a lavish expedition to Africa on nothing more than the promises of Cesellius Bassus that he knew where to find a hoard of buried gold, left behind by the legendary queen Dido.
+Bassus was either a charlatan or delusional, and no gold was ever found, though many writers noted that Nero was spending as if the gold would imminently arrive any day.
 In AD 67, Nero married Sporus, a young boy who is said to have greatly resembled Poppaea.
 Nero had him castrated and married him with all the usual ceremonies, including a dowry and a bridal veil.
-It is believed that he did this out of regret for his killing of Poppaea.